-Of course your log messages should be in English without locale support:
+Of course your log messages should be in English with or without locale support:

 If you want the query statistics to include the actual query strings, you must set log_min_duration_statement to 0 or more milliseconds.

-If you just want to report duration and number of queries and don't want all details about queries, set log_min_duration_statement to -1 to disable it and enable log_duration in your postgresql.conf file.
-If you want to add the most common request report you can either choose to set log_min_duration_statement to a higher value or choose to enable log_statement.
+If you just want to report duration and number of queries and don’t want all details about queries, set log_min_duration_statement to -1 to disable it and enable log_duration in your postgresql.conf file.
+If you want to add the most common query report, you can either choose to set log_min_duration_statement to a higher value or to enable log_statement.

 Enabling log_min_duration_statement will add reports about slowest queries and queries that took up the most time.
-Take care that if you have log_statement set to 'all' nothing will be logged with log_line_prefix.
+Take care that if you have log_statement set to ‘all’, nothing will be logged with log_min_duration_statement.

-Warning: Do not enable both log_min_duration_statement, log_duration and log_statement, this will result in wrong counter values.
+Warning: Do not enable both log_min_duration_statement, log_duration and log_statement all together, this will result in wrong counter values.
 Note that this will also increase drastically the size of your log. log_min_duration_statement should always be preferred.

 To enable parallel processing you just have to use the -j N option where N is the number of cores you want to use.